0Seren/AutoSplitters/README.md

 After configuring everything you'll most likely want to turn on game time as primary timing, so that your splits will run off game time.
 You can do this by right-clicking LiveSplit and going to Compare Against -> Game Time.

-#### Auto Split
-The default settings are to automatically reset, start, and split.

 #### Alternate Timing Method
 If you wish to show Real Time on your layout, download AlternateTimingMethod from the [LiveSplit Components page](http://livesplit.org/components/) or its own [Github page](https://github.com/Dalet/LiveSplit.AlternateTimingMethod/releases).